Difference between Multi-tasking and Multi-threading

 |2.||Multitasking involves often CPU switching between the tasks.||While in multithreading also, CPU switching is often involved between the threads.|

-|3.||In multitasking, the processes share separate memory.||While in multithreading, processes are allocated same memory.|
+|3.||In multitasking, the processes share separate memory.||While in multithreading, processes are allocated the same memory.|

-|4.||Multitasking component involves multiprocessing.||While multithreading component does not involve multiprocessing.|
+|4.||The multitasking component involves multiprocessing.||While the multithreading component does not involve multiprocessing.|

-|5.||In multitasking, CPU is provided in order to execute many tasks at a time.||While in multithreading also, CPU is provided in order to execute many threads from a process at a time.|
+|5.||In multitasking, the CPU is provided in order to execute many tasks at a time.||While in multithreading also, a CPU is provided in order to execute many threads from a process at a time.|

-|6.||In multitasking, processes don’t share same resources, each process is allocated separate resources.||While in multithreading, each process shares the same resources.|
+|6.||In multitasking, processes don’t share the same resources, each process is allocated separate resources.||While in multithreading, each process shares the same resources.|

 |7.||Multitasking is slow compared to multithreading.||While multithreading is faster.|